Is fixed VoIP the right choice for your business?

 Even if you have several phones in your building that have non-fixed VoIP phone numbers, it’s a good idea to have at least one fixed VoIP phone number for any business location.

-All in all, it’s wise to have at least one fixed VoIP phone number for your business.
+All in all, it’s wise to have at least one fixed VoIP phone number, whether you are a small business or large corporation.

 Secure voice communication

-Fixed VoIP numbers are more difficult to spoof than non-fixed VoIP phone numbers.
-And the connection to the physical location provides a more predictable connection path.
-So it’s easier to encrypt calls from fixed VoIP phone numbers (though a good VoIP provider can encrypt calls from non-fixed VoIP phone numbers, too).
+Fixed VoIP numbers are more difficult to spoof than non-fixed VoIP phone numbers, and the connection to the physical location provides a more predictable connection path.
+It’s easier to encrypt calls from fixed VoIP phone numbers (though a good VoIP provider can encrypt calls from non-fixed VoIP phone numbers, too).

 Managed Service Providers (MSP)